 Historically, the parish has enjoyed a healthy financial position.
 Most of our congregation are regular givers through the Parish Giving Scheme, standing order or weekly envelopes.
 We benefit financially from the fees associated with occasional offices.
-We receive rental income from a telecoms mast in our tower.
+We receive rental income from a telecoms mast in our tower, and the formula by which their electricity usage is calculated and charged subsidises our own electricity cost.
 We meet our Guided Pledge and pay our Parish Share in full by monthly instalments (other than in 2021 during COVID when we still managed to pay more than we originally pledged).
 The attached accounts (Appendix 3) show our most up to date financial position.
 We have a stated reserve of £30,000 within the general fund, equivalent to around 3 months running costs.
 We also have a contactless giving device which is particularly popular with those attending occasional offices.
 Fundraising events are popular, and an active team looks after these.
 Historically, we've fundraised for specific projects, most recently our major church reordering and renovation.
 There is still c. £28000 in our designated building development fund.
 Since 2020, our efforts have been concentrated on supporting our general running costs as COVID restrictions made this a priority.